renovatebot/renovate/lib/modules/platform/gerrit/index.md

 Commit-Message=`Update keycloak.version to v21` \
 Pull-Request-Title=`Update keycloak.version to v21 (major)`

-In this case the Gerrit-Platform implementation tries to detect this and change the commit-message on a second patch-set.
+In this case the Gerrit-Platform implementation tries to detect this and change the commit-message in a second patch-set.